google/fhir-data-pipes/README.md

 For more information, please visit https://debezium.io

+### Dev. tip
+When working on a feature in the Debezium based pipeline, you can replay old binlog updates by setting the system properties `database.offsetStorage` and `database.databaseHistory` to an old version of the history.
+In other words, you can start from history/offset pair A, add some events in OpenMRS (e.g., add an Observation) to create some updates in the binlog.
+Now if you keep a copy of original version of A (before the changes) you can reuse it in future runs to replay the new events with no more interactions with OpenMRS.

 # Batch mode
 The steps above for setting up a FHIR Store and a linked BigQuery dataset needs to be followed.
 Once it is done, and after `mvn install`, the pipeline can be